No wonder there’s fear lingering over whether Murder Hornets are coming to Pennsylvania.

 We obtained a specimen of a Murder Hornet to study and to educate our staff in the event the Asian Giant Hornets would expand to other states and end up an invasive species in Pennsylvania.

-Check out this 3-D version below of the Asian Giant Hornet.
+Check out this 3-D version below of the Asian Giant Hornet (please wait 45-60 seconds for it to fully load).
 Would you like to download and 3D-print your own Murder Hornet?
 Click Here

 For now, your BBQ, picnic, and overall summer activities should be safe from the threat of this fascinating insect.
 Yet there are wasps with a similar appearance here in Pennsylvania that you’ll want to avoid.